fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 What makes things even worse is that on some platforms with some standard compiler options, the compilation will just look right.
 Since the behavior is undefined, on such a platform, signed integer arithmetic might turn out to be basically the same as unsigned.
 But changing the platform, the compiler, or some options can change that.
 All of a sudden, your program that worked for years crashes out of nowhere.

 Basically, what we have discussed up to this chapter always had well-defined behavior, so the abstract state machine is always in a well-defined state.
-Signed arithmetic changes this, so as long as you don’t need it, avoid it.
+Signed arithmetic changes this, so as long as you don't need it, avoid it.
 We say that a program performs a trap C (or just traps) if it is terminated abruptly before its usual end.

 !!! note "TAKEAWAY 5.57~5.59"

     TAKEAWAY 5.57 Signed arithmetic may trap badly.
-    TAKEAWAY 5.58 In two’s complement representation, INT_MIN < -INT_MAX.
+    TAKEAWAY 5.58 In two's complement representation, INT_MIN < -INT_MAX.
     TAKEAWAY 5.59 Negation may overflow for signed arithmetic.

 For signed types, bit operations work with the binary representation.
 So the value of a bit operation depends in particular on the sign representation.
 In fact, bit operations even allow us to detect the sign representation: